heliosdrm/GRUtils.jl/internals/structure.md

 * **`plots`**: a vector of `PlotObject` elements, which contain the information of the individual plots included in the figure.

-There is a global "current figure" that can be obtained by the function `gcf()` &mdash; with no arguments.

 ### Plot objects

 ```julia